sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 But wait… _most_?
 We want **all**, not _most_… also this has other issues:

-1. Is not always possible to inherit
+1. It is not always possible to inherit
 2. Not all the classes in need of the code will be a kind of `Activity`
-3. When some class has access to `Activity` it will need to cast in an ugly way
+3. When some class has access to `Activity` it will need to be cast in an ugly way
-4. The `::class.java` is still present –ugh, it's ugly–
+4. `::class.java` is still present –ugh, it's ugly!

 For the casting part we will have: